- Advanced Cancer

 Roles within the family may change, too.
 How family members take on new tasks and fill in for the person with cancer affects how they will adjust to losing that person.

 For the person with cancer, the changes in family roles can trigger the grief that comes with loss.
 For example, a woman who is too sick to get out of bed may feel the loss of her role as a wife and mother.
 Understanding this and finding ways for her to still be involved in her family’s day-to-day life may help both her and her family.

 People with cancer often say that lack of communication in their families is a problem.
 Changes in responsibilities can cause resentment and anxiety.
 Family counseling may help family members learn to deal with the changes that are taking place.
 It can also help members discuss their feelings more comfortably.
 Counseling is especially helpful in families where some members do not feel comfortable openly talking about their feelings.

 The needs of family members and caregivers are important, too.
 Information written for caregivers can be found on our website, or call us for free copies of What You Need to Know as a Cancer Caregiver and/or What It Takes to Be a Cancer Caregiver.

 Maintaining sexual feelings and closeness

 During advanced illness, sexual relationships will change.
-This can be due to physical symptoms such as fatigue, trouble moving, or pain.
+This can be because of physical symptoms such as tiredness, trouble moving, or pain.
 It can also come from holding back emotions.
 In most cases sexual desire may decrease, but this does not mean that the need for physical closeness and touching will change.
 In fact, the need to be held and touched may increase.
 Talking about feelings and continuing to touch and be close to each other can help with feelings of isolation.
-Still, if you have any doubt about whether it is OK to act in a sexual manner or to simply touch, just ask and talk about it.
+Still, if you have any doubt about whether it’s OK to act in a sexual manner or to simply touch, just ask and talk about it.
 Don’t assume one way or the other.

 Getting through a long illness